juliusBaranauskas/guessW_RD/README.md

 1. Open the `.cbp` file using CodeBlocks
 1. Build the application
 1. Find the `*.dll` and `*.a` files in `bin/Debug/` or `bin/Release/`

+## Credits:
+- tinyXML2 library was used for reading XML files